tnichols217/notes/college/Interview Prep.md

 > Although I heavily enjoy all these things, I feel like my sense of community is the most important of them all.
 Being able to do and see amazing things is just multiple times more enjoyable when shared with someone.

 ## What do you expect to be doing ten years from now?
-1. Collaborating with people from all kinds of fields to create something that would aide the functionality and adoption of decentralized applications or open source as
+1. Collaborating with people from all kinds of fields to create something that would aide the functionality and adoption of decentralized applications or open source as a whole.

 ## What are your strengths and weaknesses?
+1. Not knowing when to
 ## How would you contribute to our college community?
 ## What subject in high school did you find most challenging?
 ## Why do you want to attend this college?